 store when you only want to track the metric values.
 Set a metric strategy to

 constraint when you want the metric to be a guardrail metric.
-See the constraint metric documentation for more information on how to use the feature effectively.
+See the Metric Constraints documentation for more information on how to use the feature effectively.

 Creating the Experiment